sean8223/spiro/README.md

 # Spiro!

-A simple Spriograph generator based on HTML Canvas, with a JQuery Mobile UI.
+A simple generator of spirograph-like patterns based on HTML Canvas, with a JQuery Mobile UI.